nowaproj/blog/blog/chatgpt.md

 Hey builders 👋

-If you want to power your app with AI—no coding required—this guide will walk you through a few simple steps to integrate ChatGPT into your Nowa project and get your app talking in no time.
+If you want to power your app with AI, this guide will walk you through a few simple steps to integrate ChatGPT into your Nowa project and get your app talking in no time.

 ![](/img/chatgpt/chatgpt.png)